elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/print/print-style.md

 # Print Style

-Frappe/ERPNext comes with pre-set styles for your printed documents.
+Revaluesoft/Revalue ERP comes with pre-set styles for your printed documents.
 You can also create new styles using CSS that can be applied to all your print formats.

 To create a new **Print Style** go to **Setup > Printing and Branding > Print Style**, or just type "print style" in the search bar.